 Demand Resource - DR means a resource that has the capability to provide a reduction in load.

-8.1 Demand Resource (DR) Cost to Provide Synchronizedous Reserves
+8.1 Demand Resource (DR) Cost to Provide Synchronous Reserves

-The cost to provide synchronized ous reserves from DR resources shall be capped at the expected value of the penalty for failing to provide Synchronized Reserve, where such expected value shall be posted on Markets and Operations > Ancillary Services > Synchronized Reserve page.
-The expected value of the penalty is calculated using the equation below: equal to the margin up to \$7.50 per MWh of reserves provided.
+The cost to provide synchronous reserves from DR resources shall be equal to the margin up to \$7.50 per MWh of reserves provided.